USS Kiowa (ID-1842): Construction, acquisition, and commissioning

-On 13 or 26 February 1918, the U.S. Navy took control of Kiowa from her owners, the Atlantic, Gulf and West Indies Steamship Line, for use during World War I and assigned her the naval registry identification number (Id.
+On 13 or 26 February 1918, the U.S. Navy took control of Kiowa from her owners, Agwilines Inc, for use during World War I and assigned her the naval registry identification number (Id.
 No.) 1842.
 She was commissioned on 26 February 1918 as USS Kiowa (ID-1842).

 U.S. Navy career

 Assigned to the Naval Overseas Transportation Service, Kiowa arrived at Norfolk, Virginia, on 25 March 1918 to transport coal along the United States East Coast.
 She carried a cargo of coal from Norfolk to Boston, Massachusetts.

 Kiowa returned to Norfolk during April 1918 to load naval mines and minelaying equipment for the squadron engaged in laying the North Sea Mine Barrage.
 She departed Norfolk on 30 April 1918 and arrived at Oban, Scotland, in the United Kingdom on 20 May 1918, after which she delivered mines and minelaying equipment to several ports in Scotland.
 She made two additional transatlantic voyages carrying naval mines and minelaying equipment to North Sea ports in July and September 1918.

 Kiowa carried a load of coal from Norfolk to Charleston, South Carolina, in November 1918, then cleared Norfolk on 6 December 1918 with a cargo of coal for Bermuda.
 She returned to Norfolk on 22 December 1918 and decommissioned there on 16 January 1919 for simultaneous transfer to the United States Shipping Board and return to her owners.